huggla/sam-pgadmin/README.md

 * VAR_SALT

 ## Capabilities
-Can drop all but CHOWN, FOWNER, SETGID and SETUID.
+Can drop all but CHOWN, DAC_OVERRIDE, FOWNER, SETGID and SETUID.